vuralberkem/vuralberkem.github.io/_pages/about.md

 author_profile: true
 ---

 Hi there!
 I’m Berkem, a researcher and engineer dedicated to the intersection of human physiology and robotics.

+As a child, I loved exploring nature and was endlessly curious about how systems work.
+As this urge to understand grew, it sparked a drive to develop those very systems for the benefit of humanity.
+My engagement with robotics, biological systems, and health-focused engineering at large has shaped the person I am today.

 Currently, I am a **Research Fellow** at the [Wearable Robotics Laboratory](https://www.santannapisa.it/en/institute/biorobotics/wearable-robotics-laboratory) within the **Sant’Anna Biorobotics Institute** in Pisa, Italy.

 My work focuses on developing control algorithms for lower-limb exoskeletons, particularly heart rate-based controllers for rehabilitation and resistance training.
 I am driven by the curiosity of how engineered systems can seamlessly interact with biological ones to improve human health and functionality.